Impurity Self-Trapping in Lattice Bose systems

+For stronger coupling ($U_{\mathrm{ib}}/t\gtrsim 20$), the $\Delta N(R)$ curves become nearly coupling independent for $R\gtrsim 3$--4, approaching a common spatial profile whose extent no longer shrinks appreciably with $U_{\mathrm{ib}}/t$.
+This marks the onset of a \emph{saturated-bubble} regime: the depletion cloud has reached a saturated \emph{spatial} size, while its depth continues to evolve with $U_{\mathrm{ib}}/t$.
+Importantly, this saturation is not quantized (unlike the integer defects in the incompressible Mott background; see~\cite{chaoPRB}).

-Figure~\ref{fig:realspace}(b) shows the corresponding impurity-centered correlator $C_{\mathrm{ib}}(R)$, whose rapid on-site suppression (inset) tracks the same crossover.
-For $U_{\mathrm{ib}}/t>20$, $C_{\mathrm{ib}}(R>1)$ becomes nearly coupling-independent, confirming that the dressing cloud has reached its saturated spatial extent.
-Figure~\ref{fig:realspace}(c–f) quantify this continuum crossover.
-The extracted $R_{\min}$ and $\Delta N_{\min}$ clearly demonstrate the shrinking and deepening of the deformation cloud [Fig.~\ref{fig:realspace}(c,d)].
-Meanwhile, the impurity winding estimator $\langle W_{\mathrm{imp}}^2\rangle$ [Fig.~\ref{fig:realspace}(e)] falls smoothly by nearly two orders of magnitude for $U_{\mathrm{ib}}/t >13.3$, signaling the loss of coherent worldline motion rather than a sharp phase transition from a light polaron to a heavy polaron.
-In contrast, the bath superfluid density $\rho_{\mathrm{b}}$ [(f)] remains finite and only weakly suppressed, confirming that the localization is interaction-driven while the bath superfluid stays globally coherent.
+Figure~\ref{fig:realspace}(b) shows the impurity-centered correlator $C_{\mathrm{ib}}(R)$, whose suppression at short distances (inset) tracks the same crossover.
+For $U_{\mathrm{ib}}/t\gtrsim 20$, $C_{\mathrm{ib}}(R\!>\!1)$ becomes weakly dependent on $U_{\mathrm{ib}}/t$, corroborating that the dressing cloud has reached a saturated spatial extent.
+Panels (c,d) quantify the contraction and deepening of the deformation cloud through $R_{\min}$ and $\Delta N_{\min}$.
+Meanwhile, $\langle W_{\mathrm{imp}}^2\rangle$ decreases smoothly by nearly two orders of magnitude across the light to heavy polaron regime [Fig.~\ref{fig:realspace}(e)], consistent with a continuous crossover rather than a sharp phase transition.
+In contrast, the bath superfluid density $\rho_{\mathrm{b}}$ remains finite and is only weakly affected [Fig.~\ref{fig:realspace}(f)], confirming that the impurity self-traps through interaction-driven winding collapse while the bath stays globally superfluid.

-Collectively, these observables delineate three dressing regimes driven solely by $U_{\mathrm{ib}}/t$: (i)~a \emph{light-polaron regime} (red), characterized by finite winding, a broad, weak depletion cloud extending over $R\!\gtrsim\!4-5 $, and coherent quasiparticle motion; (ii)~a \emph{heavy polaron regime} (yellow), where the winding number has already collapsed ($\langle W_{\mathrm{imp}}^2\rangle\!\approx\!0$), yet $\Delta N(R)$ still displays a compact but finite-range deformation ($R\simeq3$--4), signaling an immobile but still spatially dressed impurity; (iii)~a \emph{saturated-bubble regime} (blue), where all $\Delta N(R)$ curves beyond $R\simeq2$ collapse onto a universal profile, indicating a fully localized defect with a \emph{spatially saturated} depletion cloud.
-Unlike in the Mott background, this saturation is not quantized to $-1$, but deepens continuously with increasing $U_{\mathrm{ib}}/t$ while the bath remains globally superfluid.
-This progression from mobile light polarons to spatially saturated bubble represents a continuous, non-singular localization route driven purely by impurity-bath coupling strength inside a compressible superfluid bath.
+Collectively, these observables delineate three regimes controlled solely by $U_{\mathrm{ib}}/t$: (i)~a \emph{light-polaron} regime (red) with finite winding and a broad, weak depletion cloud; (ii)~a \emph{heavy-polaron} regime (orange) where winding has collapsed but a compact finite-range deformation persists; and (iii)~a \emph{saturated-bubble} regime (blue) where the deformation profile is spatially saturated.
+This progression from mobile light polarons to a saturated bubble constitutes a continuous, non-singular self-trapping route driven purely by impurity--bath couplings within a compressible superfluid bath.

 \textbf{Compressibility-controlled collapse of polaronic dressing}